jonasjaeger-sci/mod905/examples/extending/lennard-jones/fortran-pointer/README.rst

-Extending pyretis with FORTRAN
+Extending PyRETIS with FORTRAN
 ==============================

-This folder contains an example of extending pyretis with a new force field which is implemented in FORTRAN.
+This folder contains an example of extending PyRETIS with a new force field which is implemented in FORTRAN.

 The FORTRAN code must be compiled before it can be executed and this